Morris W. and Fannie B. Haft Theater

 Marvin Feldman Center, Second Floor

-The Museum at FIT presents Pink, its twentieth academic symposium.
-This symposium will explore the significance of
+The Museum at FIT presented Pink, its twentieth academic symposium.
+This symposium explored the significance of the

 of both attraction and repulsion, yet it is increasingly being regarded as cool and

 androgynous, powerful and political.
-Topics will include the significance of pink
+Topics included the significance of pink clothing

-clothing in western and non-western cultures (including India, Africa, Mexico, and
+in western and non-western cultures (including India, Africa, Mexico, and Japan),

-Japan), the role of pink in eighteenth-century portraiture, associations of pink with
+the role of pink in eighteenth-century portraiture, associations of pink with politics,

 Dr. Valerie Steele, “Pink: The History of a Color”